El Escurial

 OTHER THINGS TO DO:

 While you're in San Lorenzo, you can also do some fine hiking.
-The Abantos peak in particular offers an interesting ascent, with many botanical oddities.
-Bonus point, you'll get some beautifull views of the monastery.
+Abantos and las machotas peaks in offers a nice ascent, with good views.
+The former one also has many botanical oddities.

-Nearby you can also visit "el valle de los caídos" the monstruous Monastery Franco built in remembrance of the fallen in the civil war (at least those of HIS side).
-It's an interesting counterpoint, as It's built in Neoherrerian.
+Nearby you can also visit "el valle de los caídos" the monstruous Monastery Franco built "in remembrance of the fallen in the civil war" (wether they liked It or not...).
+It's an interesting counterpoint to the monastery as It's built in Neo-herrerian style.
 It was planned to evoque the grandeur of the monastery, thus the nearby location and similar style.
-I find the visit quite interesting, it remins me of the nazi complexes in Nuremberg.
+I find the visit quite interesting, it reminds me of the nazi complexes in Nuremberg, though less grand and ruinous.

 Hubert